-Steve Henwood, music promoter for The Bell, talked to AWTY about the pub's current position and what might happen in the future.
+Steve Henwood, music promoter for The Bell, talked about the pub's position.
 “There are stories of venues closing and of places opening no matter what, because they have to get income to cover rent and debts.
 We are very fortunate because we are not in that position, in part because of the support we have received over recent years and because we own the property.
 So we do not have to open because we have rent to pay or debts that cannot be met.
 We can choose what we want to do."

 “Many venues are in a difficult position.
 Yes, you can open but is it financially viable?
 Since COVID we are also very reluctant to pay musicians less for their services than we were before.
 Many pubs, like The Bell, have restricted space.
 We are able to put on music for free because we get enough people in for the takings to pay for the bands.
 If we can’t get people into the building in sufficient numbers to make it viable then we can’t have music."

 Now ten years on The Bell continues to thrive, continues to put on live bands from around the country and even has capacity to pay its shareholders a dividend plus make the occasional charitable donation.